MicrosoftDocs/entra-docs/docs/identity/users/groups-assign-sensitivity-labels.md

 The sensitivity label option is only displayed for groups when all of the following conditions are met:

 1. The organization has an active Microsoft Entra ID P1 license.
-1. The feature is enabled, EnableMIPLabels is set to True in from the Azure AD PowerShell module.
+1. The feature is enabled, EnableMIPLabels is set to True in from the Microsoft Graph PowerShell module.
 1. In addition, the sensitivity labels are published in the Microsoft Purview compliance portal for this Microsoft Entra organization.
 1. Labels are synchronized to Microsoft Entra ID with the Execute-AzureAdLabelSync cmdlet in the Security & Compliance PowerShell module.
 It can take up to 24 hours after synchronization for the label to be available to Microsoft Entra ID.
 1. The [sensitivity label scope](/purview/sensitivity-labels?preserve-view=true&view=o365-worldwide#label-scopes) must be configured for Groups & Sites.